Evickerest/One-Lined-Rock-Paper-Scissors/README.md

 # One-Lined-Rock-Paper-Scissors
-rock paper scissors on one line
+rock paper scissors on one line, inspired from a r/programmerhumor post

 Features this code has:
 - Can quit